valentinradu/Trellis/README.md

 ### Services

 Conceptually, services encapsulate the business logic and associated data.
 In a large scale application, each service handles a specific set of tasks that go together well.
 Trellis provides the means to easily build services and streamlines the service-to-service communication.
-Services are usually listed using an `enum`:

 ```swift
 enum Service {